MauKMu/llfl/README.md

 """

+Notes:

 Takes about 5 million calls to process 70 Pokemon.

+Running time for even 151 Pokemon seems to be far too much.
+Will look into dynamic programming/efficient longest-path algorithms to improve on this!